Introduction to Map object in JavaScript

 console.log(items.delete('🐶')) // true

-To delete all entries in the Map object, you can use the clear() method:
+To delete all entries in a Map object, use the clear() method:

 const items = new Map()